ajshah91/academic-kickstart/content/post/exp-sep-2020/index.md

 Teach an actual robot to set a dinner table from your home.
 The Interactive Robotics Group at MIT is seeking participants for a robot training experiment.
 You will be training an actual UR-10 robot located in our lab remotely from your home/office.
 You will get a chance to work with a robotic platform using state-of-the-art learning algorithms for robotics.

-The experiment will run for 90 minutes, and you will receive a check of $15 for completing the experiment (subject to [tax regulation](http://couhes.mit.edu/guidelines/paymentcosts)).
-We are currently enrolling only US based participants and hope to expand the study soon.
+The experiment is expected to last 1 hour (upper limit 75 minutes), and you will receive a check of $15 for completing the experiment (final amount subject to [tax regulation](http://couhes.mit.edu/guidelines/paymentcosts)).
+The slots last 90 minutes to provide adequate buffer for the experiment supervisor.
+We are only enrolling participants living in the US and hope to expand the study soon.

 Prerequisites: